 He gained acknowledgment among the jazz crowd playing with the worldwide-known saxophone player Stefano Di Battista, joining his band 2010 and touring with him in many countries through the most important jazz festivals in the world.

-Roberto has been playing/plays with a variety of outstanding jazz players, such as Francesco Cafiso, Steve Grossman, Dave Liebman, Rick Margitza, Antonio Faraò, Peter Beets, Ameen Saleem, Dario Deidda and many others.
+Roberto has played with a variety of outstanding jazz players, such as Francesco Cafiso, Steve Grossman, Dave Liebman, Rick Margitza, Antonio Faraò, Peter Beets, Ameen Saleem, Dario Deidda, Tineke Postma, Linda Oh, Tineke Postma, Fabian Almazan and many others.

 In the past years, his main field has mostly been acoustic Jazz: trios, quartets or combos and big bands, one of his great loves.